Rust-for-Linux/rust-for-linux.com/src/Past-branches.md

 # Past branches

 These branches are unmaintained, archived, deprecated, frozen or do not exist anymore in the repository.
+Historical details about them follow.

 ## `rust`